network-analytics/mdt-dialout-collector/README.md

 ## physical interface where to bind the daemon
 iface = "eth0";

-## socket dedicated to cisco's data-stream
+## socket dedicated to the cisco's data-stream
 ipv4_socket_cisco = "0.0.0.0:10007";

-## socket dedicated to huawei's data-stream
+## socket dedicated to the huawei's data-stream
 ipv4_socket_huawei = "0.0.0.0:10008";